 How does the VDI come up with its figures?

 In your well researched post on ZEIT ONLINE explains editor Tina Groll, how the VDI comes to the shortage of skilled workers - a calculation that Brenke does not consider reputable: “The association bases its calculation on a survey from 2009.
 According to this, only every seventh engineering position is reported to the Federal Agency.
 Therefore, the club multiplies this number by a factor of seven.
 This number is then compared to the number of unemployed engineers - currently 18.882 people.
 In this way, the VDI can fill the gap of 87.000 specialists. ”

 The average age is younger than the VDI

 And what about the age structure?
 According to micro census 2008 were in Germany around 750000 engineers active.
 Her average age was 43,3 years.
 Less than a third of them were 50 years and older.

-"Although engineers enter the labor market relatively late due to their long training period, the average age is no higher than for other academic professions," says DIW expert Brenke.
+"Although engineers enter the job market relatively late due to their long training period, the average age is no higher than in other academic professions," said DIW expert Brenke.

 Early retirement wave?
 Wrong!